 Pain is a critical canine health problem.
 Historically, little research has been dedicated to defining, measuring and treating pain in dogs.
 Pain often results in disability and, even when not disabling, has a profound effect on a dog’s quality of life.
 Through the Canine Athlete Research Program, the AKC Canine Health Foundation will support research on all conditions in which pain is a prominent feature.
 The CHF recognizes that some primary conditions, both acute (such as injury) and chronic (such as osteoarthritis), are significantly complicated by co-morbid pain disorders.
 Further, we recognize that we under-appreciate that diseases such as cancer are in and of themselves painful and are often accompanied by treatments that exacerbate pain.
 Finally, we recognize that chronic pain is not merely a symptom but represents a disease in and of itself, causing long-term detrimental physiologic changes and requiring unique assessments and treatments.
 Subtypes of acute and chronic pain detailed below are of special interest in the Canine Athlete Initiative, with the goal being to prevent, treat and manage pain in all areas significant to canine health:

 The AKC Canine Health Foundation is not currently accepting grant applications in this research program area.
 However, it is possible that some grants awarded in other research program areas may be cross-listed as Canine Athlete Initiative grants.
-Additionally, researchers should contact the Foundation's Chief Scientific Officer to discuss athlete-focused research.
+Additionally, researchers should contact the Foundation's Chief Scientific Officer, Dr. Shila Nordone, to discuss athlete-focused research.